pfreixes/python-amqp-pycones/slides.rst

 Fair scheduling : Considering the throughput
 ============================================

-As we saw before at `Bottleneck points`_ slides, there are a set of points that have to be considered to improve the Consumer throughput, to process messages as fast as we can.
+To **process messages as fast as we can** we will:

-* Scale vertically of the Consumer using concurrence or parallelism.
+* **Scale vertically** of the Consumer using concurrence or parallelism.

+  * Which is the best pattern Concurrence or Parallelism?
   * Which is the best cardinality between queues N and consumers M ?
-How to perform the different N:M cardinality?
+How perform N:M
-  * Which is the best pattern to implement the multiple consumers paradigm?
-Concurrence or Parallelism?

-* Reducing the latency between the Queue and the Consumer increasing the QoS.
+* **Reducing the latency** between the Queue and the Consumer increasing the QoS.

-  * Witch is the best QoS ?
+  * Which is the best QoS ?

-We will figure out all of these questions using diferent implementations with the different Python drivers and comparing them.

 Fair scheduling : Concurrence or Parallelism
 ============================================

-The idea is scale the consumer adding more executions flows.
-We did two aproximations : Threading or Asyncronous.
+The idea is **scale the consumer adding more execution flows**.
+Two aproximations :

-* Drivers supporting bloking connections, then implemented using a threading aproximation:
+* **Threading**, Drivers with bloking *I/O*:

     * Rabbitpy
     * Pyamqp
     * Pika

-* Asyncronous
+* **Asyncronous**, Drivers supporting none bloking *I/O*:

     * Pika
     * Twisted

-For each experimented we tried a different amount of connections where the grow factor is *^2*, starting from 2 till the first number lesser than the number of queues divided by 2.
+For each implementation we ran several times the same experiment using 2, 4, 8 and so on until get the first number lesser than the number of queues divided by 2.

-For example, for an experiment of 100 queues we executed each driver test 2, 4, 8, 16, and 32 connections.

-For threading solutions each connection is holded by one thread.

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-The following graph compares the behaviour of the Asynchronous and Threading implementations consuming 5K messages from 100 queues using 2, 4, 8, 16, 32.
+**Asynchronous vs Threading** results:

+  * 100 queues
+  * 10K messages
+  * using 2, 4, 8, 16 and 32 connections.
+  * Twisted and Rabbitpy just with 100 connections.

 .. image:: static/many_queues_async_vs_threading_840.png

-**Note: Twisted and Rabbitpy does not have suport to bind many queues for one connection.
-Therefore we started as many connections as many queues there are**

 Fair scheduling : Concurrence vs Parallelism
 ============================================

-We thought that the threading patterns used by python programs were from the beggining a bad choose because of the GIL. **This is not at all True**.
+We thought that the threading patterns used by Python programs were a bad choose because of the GIL.

-`Somebody`_ believes that in **short latency and fast tasks environments** threading patterns perform better than  asynchronous patterns, even with the Python GIL drawback.
+* `Somebody`_ believes that **short latency and fast tasks environments** threading patterns perform better than asynchronous patterns.
+* Even with the **Python GIL drawback**.

-**Can you guess which is the reason behind this sentence ?**
+**Can you guess which is the reason?**

 .. _Somebody : http://techspot.zzzeek.org/2015/02/15/asynchronous-python-and-databases/